-During the site visit we identify the common area components that we have determined require reserve funding.
-These components are quantified and a physical condition is observed.
-The site visit is conducted on the common areas as reported by client.
+During the site visit we identified the common area components that we have determined require reserve funding.
+These components are quantified, and physical condition is observed.
+The site visit is conducted on the common areas as reported by the client.